GNU/Linux Desktop Survival Guide

 20190509 One of the simplest approaches for users of Windows 10 is to deploy Ubuntu as a native application using the Windows Subsystem for Linux.
 This Microsoft product, available through the Microsoft App store, will provide a shell and with a little more setup, a X Windows environment.

-The common option though is to install a bootable Gnu/Linux distribution.
+The common option though is to install a bootable GNU/Linux distribution on your own local computer.
 Many distributions have simple installation procedures which include the auto-detection of available hardware and installation of appropriate drivers.
 A bootable USB drive will often boot a computer into an initial live GNU/Linux session without requiring installation.
 This allows the system to be tested without installation.

-There are many options available for using GNU/Linux.
+There are many options and different distributions available for GNU/Linux.
 We concentrate on Ubuntu, a derivative of Debian, primarily because of its ease of setup and it being widely available,

-Ubuntu is generally the most straightforward install and can replace MS/Windows altogether or can be installed beside Windows (for a dual boot option).
-Ubuntu installation instructions are available from Canonical at https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop.
+Ubuntu installation is straightforward and can replace MS/Windows altogether or can be installed beside Windows (for a dual boot option).
+Instructions are available from Canonical at https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop.
 We can easily become familiar with the installation process by trying it out once or twice—it doesn't hurt to practise!

-In this chapter we review installation process, beginning first with a Windows 10 option that provide Ubuntu out of the box, then virtual machines in the cloud that instantiate supported Ubuntu instances, and then a quick start guide to installing Ubuntu on your own hardware.
+In this chapter we review the installation process for a variety of scenarios suiting any situation.
+Consider, for example, the Windows 10 option where Microsoft provides Ubuntu out of the box through the Windows Subsystem for Linux.
+Virtual machines in the cloud that instantiate supported Ubuntu instances are a great option for running servers and for cost effective super computers.
+In this chapter we provide a quick start guide to installing Ubuntu on your own hardware.